MinaPecheux/Advent-Of-Code/2018/Python/README.md

 **Part I: 4342 • Part II: 42966**

 Nothing special to say, except that this problem talks about the Manhattan distance (or [Taxicab geometry](https://en.wikipedia.org/wiki/Taxicab_geometry)), a common math measurement whenever you have points on a grid.

+## Day 7: The Sum of Its Parts

+#### Answers
+**Part I: LAPFCRGHVZOTKWENBXIMSUDJQY • Part II: 936**

+*Note: the code finds the right answer and is efficient, still I have a feeling that it is not as "nice" as it could be.
+My guess is that we could some nice data structures (such as heaps? queues?) to make it better.
+If you have any ideas of improvements, feel free to send them to me, or comment somewhere! :)*

+From an algorithmic point of view, this problem is focused on graphs.
+The steps we are given depend on each other in such a way that we can draw a graph of their connections.

+[Graph theory](https://en.wikipedia.org/wiki/Graph_theory) is a fascinating field.
+Re-implementing graphs from scratch is interesting but I could never have reached optimal performance, so I decided to instead use the Python package [NetworkX](https://networkx.github.io/documentation/stable/index.html).
+This lib contains efficient structures to represent and manipulate graphs: you can create nodes, edges (either directed or undirected), search for adjacent/successors/predecessors nodes, apply path computation algorithms...

+I won't do a full detailed presentation of the lib itself but rather I'll take this opportunity to point out once again that, to me, a huge strength of Python is the ecosystem that has gradually been built for it by the community.
+Today, the Python language is not just a well-designed script language but also an abundant collection of packages that have been developed by the Python team or the community and help us solve lots of problems.
+In Python, the phrase "don't reinvent wheel" is usually very true: before trying to rebuild a complex system from the ground up, you should first check if there isn't already a lib that takes care of that.
+A good Python program is more often than not a well-organized suite of cleverly chosen efficient bricks.

+*Note: this is particularly important in data science where you often deal with large amount of data.
+A common tech stack for data scientists includes the Numpy and Scipy libs - this is because these libraries have been super-optimized and partly rely on compiled and hardware-tuned code to speed up computation remarkably.*